 Bizarre World We Live In

-It is bizarre to me that the medical community is so afraid of cholesterol, a substance which is critically beneficial to the body, that it resorts to prescribing dangerous, life threatening drugs to lower it.
+It is bizarre to me that the medical community is so afraid of cholesterol, a substance that is critically beneficial to the body, that it resorts to prescribing dangerous, life-threatening drugs to lower it.
 What??
 Is it somehow better to die from the lethal effect of a statin drug than from high cholesterol?